-Initiatives in Sustainable, Land-based Salmon Aquaculture with no Marine Pollution and not Depending on Natural Seawater
+Initiatives in Sustainable, Land-based Salmonid Aquaculture with no Marine Pollution and not Depending on Natural Seawater

-Global consumption of salmon is growing year by year.
-While the size of the global salmon market is in the top-3 marine-farmed fish species, the industry is not without its problems.
+Global consumption of salmonids is growing year by year.
+While the size of the global salmonids market is in the top-3 of marine-farmed fish species, the industry is not without its problems.
 Water pollution caused by leftover food and fish excrement has become a problem, and there is little room for further expansion of aquaculture farms.
-Given these circumstances, we have formed a partnership with FRD Japan Co., Ltd., which has advanced biofiltration technology.
-This is the world's first land-based aquaculture system that can raise fish with all the water circulating being artificial seawater made from tap water.
-We are involved in an onshore salmon aquaculture business that enables a sustainable fishery while minimizing the environmental burden on the ocean.
+Given these circumstances, we have formed a partnership with FRD Japan Co. which has advanced biofiltration technology.
+This is the world's first land-based aquaculture system that can raise fish by recirculating virtually 100% artificial seawater created from tap water.
+We are involved in an onshore trout aquaculture business that enables a sustainable fishery while minimizing the environmental burden on the ocean.

 Joint Project with JICA/Researchers on an HAB (Harmful Algal Bloom) Early Warning System